Teddy Pendergrass: Early career

-Harold Melvin and the Blue Notes: 1970–1975
+Harold Melvin and the Blue Notes: 1972–1975

-In 1972, Harold Melvin and the Blue Notes released their first single, a slow, solemn ballad entitled "I Miss You".
-The song was originally written for The Dells, but the group passed on it.
+In 1972, Harold Melvin and the Blue Notes released their first single, the slow, solemn ballad, "I Miss You".
+The song was originally written for the Dells, but the group passed on it.
 Noting how Pendergrass sounded like Dells lead singer Marvin Junior, Kenny Gamble decided to build the song with Pendergrass, who was only 21 at the time of the recording.
 Pendergrass sings much of the song in a raspy baritone voice that would become his trademark.
 The song also featured Blue Notes member Lloyd Parks singing falsetto in the background and spotlighted Harold Melvin adding in a rap near the end of the song as Pendergrass kept singing, feigning tears.
 The song, one of Gamble and Huff's most creative productions, became a major rhythm and blues hit and put the Blue Notes on the map.
-The group's follow-up single, "If You Don't Know Me by Now", brought the group to the mainstream with the song reaching the top 10 of the Billboard Hot 100, while also reaching number one on the soul no. 1 singles chart.
+The group's follow-up single, "If You Don't Know Me by Now", brought the group to the mainstream with the song reaching the top 10 of the Billboard Hot 100, while also reaching number one on the soul singles chart.
 Like "I Miss You" before it, the song was originally intended for a different artist, fellow Philadelphian native Patti LaBelle and her group Labelle but the group could not record it due to scheduling conflicts.
 Pendergrass and LaBelle developed a close friendship that would last until Pendergrass's death.

 The group rode to fame with several more releases over the years including "The Love I Lost", a song that predated the upcoming disco music scene, the ballad "Hope That We Can Be Together Soon", and socially conscious singles "Wake Up Everybody" and "Bad Luck".
 One of the group's notable singles was their original version of the Philly soul classic "Don't Leave Me This Way", which turned into a disco smash when Motown artist Thelma Houston released her version in 1976.
 By 1975, Pendergrass and Harold Melvin were at odds, mainly over financial issues and personality conflicts.
 Despite the fact that Pendergrass sang most of the group's songs, Melvin was controlling the group's finances.
-At one point, Pendergrass wanted the group to be renamed "Teddy Pendergrass and the Blue Notes" because fans kept mistaking him for Melvin.
+At one point, Pendergrass wanted the group to be renamed "Teddy Pendergrass and the Blue Notes" since fans kept mistaking him for Melvin.
 Pendergrass left the group in 1975, and the Blue Notes struggled with his replacements.
 They eventually left Philadelphia International and toiled in relative obscurity, until Melvin's death in 1997.
 As of 2014, a version of the group still tours the old school circuit, performing as Harold Melvin's Blue Notes.